ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-on-vcs.md

 ## Key benefits to customers
 {: #caveonix-on-vcs-benefits}

-The key benefits that are provided by Caveonix RiskForesight on IC4VS include:
+The key benefits that are provided by Caveonix RiskForesight on IBM Cloud include:
 -	Eliminating blind spots, by viewing multi-dimensional grouping of assets across each location, organization, and application group in hybrid cloud.
 -	Building and enforcing security and compliance policies based on predictive analytics engine that uses network traffic flows across all applications.
 -	Quickly identifying required actions to eliminate risks due to cyber threats, vulnerabilities, or non-compliant configurations.